Norman Makin: Early life

+Makin was born on 31 March 1889 in Petersham, New South Wales.
+He was the son of Elizabeth (née Yates) and John Hulme Makin, who had immigrated from Lancashire, England.
+At the time of his birth his father was a patternmaker at the Eveleigh Railway Workshops.

-Makin was born in Petersham, New South Wales, the son of an itinerant worker.
-His family moved to Melbourne in 1891 and to Broken Hill in 1898, where he attended Broken Hill Superior Public School.
-He left school at thirteen and became a parcel boy for Boan Bros. drapers.
-He was a member of the Shop Assistants' Union at fourteen; he worked for two stationers and newsagents, sold The Barrier Miner in the streets of Broken Hill, and was chief assistant at the C. Day & Co bookstore at eighteen.
+Makin's family moved to Melbourne in 1891 and to Broken Hill in 1898, where he attended Broken Hill Superior Public School.
+He left school at thirteen and became a parcel boy for Boan Bros drapers.
+He was a member of the Shop Assistants' Union at fourteen; he worked for two stationers and newsagents, sold the Barrier Miner in the streets of Broken Hill, and was chief assistant at the C Day & Co bookstore at eighteen.
 He was largely self-educated and became a keen reader, and was involved in local debating and literary societies.
 In 1909, while still a shop assistant, he was a witness for the defence at the conspiracy trial of trade unionist Tom Mann.
 At eighteen, Makin undertook an apprenticeship in pattern-making and engineering, and was employed in various mines; he joined the Amalgamated Society of Engineers.

 He moved to Adelaide in 1911, and married Ruby Florence Jennings on 10 August 1912.
-He worked in a Kapunda foundry, and for James Martin & Co at Gawler.
+He worked in a Kapunda foundry, and for James Martin & Company at Gawler.
 He had difficulty finding work at times due to his political activities, and returned to Broken Hill for a period, but returned to Adelaide in 1914 to work at Gray Bros. at Port Adelaide, and then in the Islington Railway Workshops.
 Having been involved in the labour movement from an early age, Makin was president of the North Adelaide district branch of the Amalgamated Society of Engineers in 1914 and secretary of its political committee in 1917.
 He was an unsuccessful Labor candidate for Barossa at the 1915 state election, reportedly riding over 2000 miles during the campaign, and again for Wakefield at the 1917 federal election.
 He publicly campaigned against conscription during World War I, and was president of the South Australian branch of the Labor Party from 1918 to 1919, in the aftermath of the 1916 Labor split over the issue.
 In 1918, he published a book on the progress of the labour movement in South Australia entitled A Progressive Democracy.

 Makin was a lifelong Methodist, and in 1977 received a certificate from the church commending him on having been a lay preacher for seventy years.